Slow Complexification: 2. Geometry and Physics of AdS -Kerr

 Here $L$ is the background AdS curvature length scale, and $M$ and $a$ are geometric parameters which are related only remotely to the physical mass and the angular momentum per unit mass (see below).
 The angular coordinates on the (topological) $r = $ constant three-spheres are such that $\phi$ and $\psi$ run from $0$ to $2\pi,$ but $\theta$ runs from $0$ to $\pi/2$ (not $\pi$).
 This metric defines a conformal geometry at infinity in the usual manner: the spatial geometry is that of a rotating spheroid.

-It is immediately clear from the form of this metric that we must have either $a/L < 1$ or $a/L > 1.$ The latter case is important theoretically \cite{kn:104}, but it cannot arise in the context of boundary matter which is ``spun up'', as in a peripheral collision.
+It is immediately clear from the form of this metric that we must have either $a/L < 1$ or $a/L > 1.$ The latter case is important theoretically \cite{kn:104}, but it does not arise in the application to strongly coupled matter.
 Henceforth, then, we enforce $a/L < 1,$ the inequality being strict.

 We now discuss the physical parameters of this black hole.
 For reasons to be explained, we use (until further notice) conventional rather than natural or Planck units.

 First, the entropy of the black hole is (from (\ref{A}); notice the factors of $1/\Xi$ in the terms involving $\phi$)